noblockhit/sbNative/README.md

   - `ilog`.
 "Info Log".
 Behaves largely like `log` First argument will be used to represent what is being logged.

-  - `timer`.
-A simple decorator for timing the execution time of a function or method.
-    Brags about the `ilog` function. (:

   - `isFromCall`.
 Gets if a function with the name `funcName` is in the callstack.
     Used by `__clsRepr` to determine if it should add markers in the form of `lignSplitSign` where newlines can be added if the logging string is too long.